GLASIER, KATHARINE BRUCE (25 Sept 1867

 critic, by their "zest and energy."
 She was reportedly a fan of

-Agatha Christie, and some of her early works evoke her work.
+Agatha Christie, and some of her early books evoke her work.
 Later books are

 more psychological in nature, and Gray also published adventure and horror